 When can I start using BRIAN?

 We are working hard to develop our databank and aim to launch it in autumn 2018.
 If you would like to consent to us accessing your medical records and be among the first to join BRIAN, please fill in our online form (hard copies are also available).
-This will give us permission to get your medical records from the NHS and add them into BRIAN so that you, and others affected, will have enough useful information to review when it launches.
+This will give us permission to get your medical records and add them into BRIAN so that you, and others affected, will have enough useful information to review when it launches.
 We will keep you updated with the web-app development.